Appietro516/ShopTemplate/README.md

 ### Code foundation

-Server setup is from [this tutorial](https://testdriven.io/blog/accepting-payments-with-stripe-vuejs-and-flask/) for setting up shop payments, & a working flask and vue.js servers.
+[This tutorial](https://testdriven.io/blog/accepting-payments-with-stripe-vuejs-and-flask/) was used for setting up shop payments, & a basic working flask and vue.js servers.